moonbitlang/moonbit-docs/README.md

 In the body of a trait definition, a special type `Self` is used to refer to the type that implements the trait.

+To implement a trait, a type must provide all the methods required by the trait.
-There is no need to implement a trait explicitly.
+However, there is no need to implement a trait explicitly.
 Types with the required methods automatically implements a trait.
 For example, the following trait:

 ```rust
 trait Show {